eModbus/Utilities/README.md

 ``safeCopy`` is the only way to get a stable data copy from the currently used buffer, as it blocks all modifications until the copy has been made.
 This has consequences, though:
 - you will need another target buffer to copy the data into - using additional memory.
-- other tasks trying to update the buffer will be held
+- other tasks trying to update the buffer will be held on the ESP32 and the output may be lost on the ESP8266

 ``target`` gives the start address of the buffer to copy into.
 ``len`` is the number of elements requested.
 If the actual size is below the given ``len``, less elements will be copied.